Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Which issues would you most highlight to someone new to your country?

 Dutch employment law can be rather complex, in particular the dismissal laws.
 In 2015 the Work and Security Act came into force, which radically amended Dutch dismissal and unemployment laws.
 The legislative changes introduced by the act provided:

 - a change to pre-determined procedures for termination which depend on the grounds for dismissal and, as such, abolish the previous system, whereby the employer was at liberty to choose between different types of procedure;

 - an increased income protection for employees on flexible contracts (eg, agency workers, zero-hours workers and workers on fixed-term contracts);

 - the reduction of disparity between permanent and fixed-term employees;

 - the simplification of dismissal laws; and

 - increased incentives for unemployed persons to seek re-employment.

 Thus far, in practice the act has made the dismissal system more complex and challenging, resulting in employers focusing even more on flexible employment relationships whose termination is governed by the law in order to avoid difficult dismissal procedures with uncertain outcomes.
-This is not what the government had intended and, as a result, changes have been announced (eg, the addition of another ground for dismissal, the cumulation ground, which should allow for a more balanced assessment of the situation).
+This is not what the government had intended and, as a result, changes have been announced with the proposed Balanced Labour Market Act (eg, the addition of another ground for dismissal, the cumulation ground, which should allow for a more balanced assessment of the situation).